tomatohater/django-unfriendly/README.rst

 django-unfriendly
 ========================

-django-unfriendly is a Django app that obfuscates URLs and allows your application to handle with your native Django views.
+django-unfriendly is a Django app that obfuscates URLs and allows your application to natively execute the original URL's view.

 There is lots of talk about SEO friendly URLs.
 The trend is towards more and more readable human information in your URLs and Django makes it easy to create URLs like::

     http://yoursite.com/music/black-sabbath-is-awesome/

-But sometimes these URLs can give too much away.
+But sometimes URLs can give too much away.
 This is where django-unfriendly comes in.

 django-unfriendly provides a template filter that obfuscates URLs in your templates, and a URL handler that deobfuscates and executes the original view (no redirection).